 Overview of Service Reporting

-Applies To: System Center 2012 R2 Orchestrator, System Center 2012 R2 Service Reporting
+Applies To: System Center 2012 R2 Service Reporting, System Center 2012 R2 Orchestrator

 Administrators for hardware and server operating systems and hosting providers are often asked to produce detailed reports about the consumption of virtual machine resources and to do billing for their tenants.
 Collecting the data to create the reports typically requires using many disparate tools, and determining the allocation and consumption of tenant resources is often time-consuming.
 Internally developed custom tools often do not satisfy all the needs of a hosting provider.